dbarj/database/hitchhikers-guide-upgrade-to-26ai/02-explore-multitenant/explore-multitenant.md

     .
     .
     .
-    Service "CDB26" has 1 instance(s).
-      Instance "CDB26", status READY, has 1 handler(s) for this service...
-    Service "CDB26XDB" has 1 instance(s).
+    Service "cdb26" has 1 instance(s).
       Instance "CDB26", status READY, has 1 handler(s) for this service...
     Service "blue" has 1 instance(s).
       Instance "CDB26", status READY, has 1 handler(s) for this service...